 The planned admissions number for Nursery will be 39.

-The Academy will admit children with an Education Health and Care Plan (EHCP) naming the Academy.
+The Academy will admit children with an Education Health and Care Plan which names Marlborough Road Academy.
 We will then allocate the remaining places in accordance with this policy.

 Where more applications are received than there are places available, applications will be considered in accordance with the Academy’s published oversubscription criteria following the order stated below: